 Compliance model

-Antofagasta’s Compliance Model applies to both employees and contractors.
-It is clearly defined and is communicated regularly through internal channels, as well as being available on our website.
+The Compliance Model applies to both our employees and our contractors.
+It is clearly defined and is communicated regularly through internal channels as well as being available on our website.
+All contracts include clauses relating to ethics, modern slavery and crime prevention to ensure contractors’ adherence to our Compliance Model.

 We actively promote open communication with all our employees, contractors and local communities.
 This helps ensure that our corporate and value creation objectives are achieved in an ethical and honest way.